baaahs/lights/etc/README.md

 Startup Scripts
 ===============

+These startup scripts use upstart.
+So on a debian linux you will want to

+    apt-get install upstart

+before you move on to the other things.

 To install the baaahs server as a system service, the code from the repo has to be in the right place, and then two config script/files need to get copied into appropriate locations.